 ICRA, however, takes cognisance of the execution risks, including the risk of time and cost overruns, inherent in greenfield hydropower projects.
 Several of NHPC's recent and ongoing hydropower projects have seen significant time and cost overruns and further lapses cannot be ruled out.
-However, construction work at Subansiri Lower 2,000-MW HEP, which was stalled since December 2011, resumed in October 2019 and is expected to be commissioned in FY2027.
-Two units of 200 MW each of the Parbati II (800 MW) hydropower project were synchronised, and the project is expected to be commissioned in FY2025.
-Apart from the Subansiri Lower and Partbati II projects, NHPC (along with its subsidiaries) is executing various solar and hydro projects with an aggregate capacity of 10,402 MW.
+However, the recent commissioning of the Parbati-II project, the advance progress made in the Subansiri Lower and Rangit-IV projects which are nearing completion and the satisfactory progress for the other under-construction projects augur well for the company's future capacity addition.
+The company is also executing 1.4 GW of solar projects over the next two years.

-Given the large-sized projects under construction, the company's ability to commission these projects on time and get the requisite approval for capital costs from the Central Electricity Regulatory Commission (CERC) remains crucial from a credit perspective.
-ICRA also takes into consideration the counterparty credit risk associated with the exposure to state distribution utilities, though the collections from the discoms have remained satisfactory with the implementation of the late payment surcharge (LPS) Scheme in June 2022.
-ICRA continues to take comfort from the presence of the tripartite agreement (TPA) which mitigates the counterparty credit risk substantially.
+Given the large-sized projects under construction, the company's ability to commission these projects on time and get the requisite approval for capital costs from the CERC remains crucial from a credit perspective.
+ICRA also takes into consideration the counterparty credit risk associated with the exposure to state distribution utilities, though the collections from the discoms have remained satisfactory with the implementation of the late payment surcharge (LPS) scheme in June 2022.
+ICRA continues to take comfort from the presence of a tripartite agreement (TPA), which mitigates the counterparty credit risk substantially.